PRP Hair Restoration in Grants Pass, OR

 That’s why we offer personalized PRP hair restoration plans using state-of-the-art techniques and equipment.
 Our team combines medical expertise with a patient-centered approach to ensure you receive safe, effective, and natural-looking results.
 When you choose us, you're choosing experience, precision, and a true commitment to helping you look and feel your best.

 • 3.
-Can I drink coffee after PRP treatment?
+What should I avoid after PRP hair treatment?

 • 4.
-How do I heal faster after PRP?
+How can I support healing after PRP scalp injections?

 • 5.
-Are there any major side effects of PRP for hair loss?
+What are the side effects of PRP for hair loss?

 Conclusion: PRP Treatment Can Help Regrow Hair Naturally